 Christi Clark is currently the Assistant Director for Insight Memory Care Center.
 She has over 15 years of experience in the field of long term care.
 Christi is a licensed Assisted Living Facility Administrator, where she has worked in both marketing and operations roles.
 As a Certified Alzheimer’s Disease and Dementia Care Trainer, Certified Dementia Practitioner, and a Certified Memory Impairment Specialist, she has dedicated the last 10 years working specifically with those affected with various forms of dementia, their caregivers, families and the community.

 Lindsey is currently the Director of Education and Outreach at Insight Memory Care Center.
 With many years of experience in the field of long term care, Lindsey has become increasingly passionate about quality dementia care from professionals, support and education for care partners, and assisting those with dementia to retain a sense of self and purpose throughout every stage of the disease.
 Prior to joining Insight Memory Care Center, Lindsey served as Programs & Services Manager at the Alzheimer’s Association National Capital Area Chapter, presenting educational programs to the community, visiting support groups, establishing Memory Cafes, and meeting with community partners to provide support, resources, and education to those in need.
-She currently holds an Activity Director Certification and EssentiALZ Dementia Advanced Care certification, and a Master Trainer certification with the Best Friends Approach to Dementia Care.
+She currently holds an Activity Director Certification, EssentiALZ Dementia Advanced Care certification, and a Master Trainer certification with the Best Friends Approach to Dementia Care.